-- SECTION I. The officers of this organization shall be: President, Commissioner, Vice President, Secretary/Treasurer, three members-at-large, and a moderator selected by the Diocese to serve at their discretion. - SECTION II.
-The executive council is made up of the President, Vice President, Commissioner, Secretary/Treasurer and three members-at-large. - SECTION III.
-The protest and hardship committee is made up of the President, Vice President, and Commissioner, with the Secretary/Treasurer serving as first alternate, followed by members-at-large. - SECTION IV.
+- SECTION I. The officers of this organization shall be: President, Vice President, Secretary/Treasurer, Commissioner, Members-At-Large (3), and a Moderator selected by the Diocese to serve at their discretion. - SECTION II.
+The Executive Committee is made up of the President, Vice President, Secretary/Treasurer, Commissioner, Compliance Officer, Members-At-Large (3).
+If a coach's, player's, or spectator's actions warrant suspension from participation, the Executive Committee shall review behavior violation, and approve an appropriate action.
+Any coach, player, or spectator who is suspended must request re-instatement in a letter to the Board. - SECTION III.
+The Protest and Hardship committee is made up of the President, Vice President, and Commissioner, with the Secretary/Treasurer serving as first alternate, followed by members-at-large.

+SECTION IV.
 The officers shall be elected by the general membership at the August meeting, with the elected officers taking office at that point during the August meeting.
 The office shall be held for a period of one (1) year.
 If the current office positions cannot be filled, the current officers can continue serving until the positions are filled.